TIL: `steampipe`

 25th Apr 2023

 I am generally having mind blown with WASM.
-First there was [`pyiodide`]
+First there was [pyiodide

 (/pyiodide/) which let's you run Python in browser or any wasm capable backend.

 Why does it matter?
-Imagine if we can run `Python` without installing it on the
+Imagine if we can run Python

-end users machine, say end user only installs `fastn` binary, and it internally
+end users machine, say end user only installs fastn

 contains Python via wasm!
 And unlike regular Python, where there is no safety,